mota494/42_Born2BeRoot/README.md

 ### Crontab configuration

 ```
-Crontab is a program for UNIX systems that allows a specific set of commands to be ran in a given ammount of time
+Crontab is a program for UNIX systems that allows a specific set of commands to be ran in a given amount of time
 ```

 `sudo apt-get install -y net-tools`: installs the package where crontab is included